-On March 8, 2023, the Company, Enrichment Corp., and six other DOE contractors who operated facilities at the Portsmouth GDP were named as defendants in a complaint filed by Christian C. Rose in the U.S. District in the Southern District of Ohio, Eastern Division ("Rose Complaint").
+On March 8, 2023, the Company, Enrichment Corp., and six other DOE contractors who operated facilities at the Portsmouth GDP were named as defendants in a complaint filed by Christian C. Rose in the U.S. District Court in the Southern District of Ohio, Eastern Division ("Rose Complaint").
 The Rose Complaint alleges that the defendants released radiation into the environment in violation of the Price-Anderson Act causing injuries and death and seeks monetary damages.
+On May 15, 2023, the Company, Enrichment Corp. and the other defendants filed their answers to the Rose Complaint.
 The Company and Enrichment Corp. believe that their operations at the Portsmouth GDP site were fully in compliance with the NRC's regulations.
 Further, the Company and Enrichment Corp. believe that any such liability should be indemnified by DOE under the Price-Anderson Act.
 The Company and Enrichment Corp. have provided notifications to the DOE required to invoke indemnification under the Price-Anderson Act and other contractual provisions.